-- Join Class of 2023 Remind - Make a new, personal professional email account through Yahoo or Gmail - Examples: Jane.Foster2@gmail.com, jfoster23@gmail.com - DO NOT use your birthday or graduate year as part of your email address (that makes your accounts easier to hack) - Make this email the email account for ACT and College Board. - Make note of your passwords for ACT and College Board.
+- Join Mrs. Crotty's Class of 2023 Remind - You will be updated on scholarship deadlines, field trips, appointments, financial aid resources, application fee waivers, testing fee waivers, graduation requirements and updates, and more. - You can also "text" Mrs. Crotty using the Remind app.
+She will respond as soon as possible (usually within school hours) - o To join... - Text @paths23 to 81010 OR - Click Join Existing Class on the Remind application or website, and type in code paths23 - Make a new, personal professional email account through Yahoo or Gmail - o Examples: Jane.Foster2@gmail.com, jfoster23@gmail.com - DO NOT use your birthday or graduate year as part of your email address (that makes your accounts easier to hack) - o Make this email the email account for ACT and CollegeBoard. - Make note of your passwords for ACT and CollegeBoard.
 These are your personal accounts.
-The school cannot unlock your account for you if you forget your password. - DO NOT use this email account for anything other than scholarship applications, college applications, College Board, ACT, and FAFSA. - This will make it easier to both check and keep up with your email.
+The school cannot unlock your account for you if you forget your password. - DO NOT use this email account for anything other than scholarship applications, college applications, CollegeBoard, ACT, and FAFSA - This will make it easier to both check and keep up with your email.
 Colleges will contact you for additional application materials through your email.
 If you miss it, you will miss the chance to be accepted.
-You will also miss out on scholarship money. - Check this email account AT LEAST weekly - Apply for free/reduced lunch: https://www.osceolaschools.net/Page/2169 If you qualify for free/reduced lunch, you will be eligible for the following: - 4 ACT waivers - 1 SAT waiver (covers two Saturday exams) - College application waivers - AP testing waived - College enrollment deposit waived - Identify your School Counselor if you do not know who it is already
+You will also miss out on scholarship money. - Check this email account AT LEAST weekly - Check in with your College & Career Counselor (Mrs. Crotty) to see if you are eligible for college application fee waivers and ACT/SAT Saturday test fee waivers - - o LINK: Testing Information / Testing Waivers (osceolaschools.net)